rashmirrajashekara/docs/quick-start-guides/Quick Start Guide - Intel® Security Libraries - Foundational & Workload Security.md

 ### Create and Run Playbook

-The following are playbook and CLI for deploying Intel® SecL-DC binaries for Foundational and Workload Security
+The following are playbook and CLI example for deploying Intel® SecL-DC binaries based on the supported deployment models and usecases.
+The below example playbooks can be created as `site-bin-isecl.yml`

 > **Note :** If running behind a proxy, update the proxy variables under `vars/main.yml` and run as below